FreshTaurus/grading-system/README.md

    - Create a free account at [Supabase](https://supabase.com)
    - Create a new project
    - Go to SQL Editor and run `database_schema.sql`
+   - **Important**: For Render deployment, use **Session Pooler** connection string:
-   - Get your connection string from Project Settings > Database
+     - Go to: Project Settings > Database > Connection Pooling
+     - Select "Session" mode
+     - Copy the connection string (port 6543)
+     - This is IPv4 compatible and works with Render

 3. **Configure Environment Variables**
    Create a `.env` file or set environment variables: